-Illumina sequencing by synthesis (SBS) is the next-generation sequencing (NGS) technology responsible for generating more than 90% of the world’s sequencing data.1 SBS chemistry delivers the highest yield of error-free reads2, enabling robust base calling across the genome.
+Illumina sequencing by synthesis (SBS) is the next-generation sequencing (NGS) technology responsible for generating sequencing data across the globe.
+SBS chemistry delivers the highest yield of error-free reads1, enabling robust base calling across the genome.
 The quality and performance advantages of Illumina SBS technology give you confidence in your results.

 SBS allows for paired-end sequencing—sequencing DNA library fragments from both ends, which generates high-quality sequence data.
 Because the distance between each read pair is known, paired-end sequencing improves alignment and genome assembly.
 Sequences aligned as read pairs enable accurate detection of structural variants, gene fusions, and transcript isoforms.

 Innovations in SBS reagents, optics, and flow cells have further enhanced the capabilities of Illumina sequencers.
 Examples of recent advances are shown below.